bthaase/DDWarden/README.md

 * MACUPD_PORT: Which port is the MACupd listener on.
 (Default is 2056)
 * HTTP_PORT: Which port is the reporting web server on.
 (Default is 8020)
 * DATABASE_FILENAME: The filename where we want to store our SQLite3 database.
 (Default is './dd-warden.db')

+# Environmental Variables
+If you wish, you can also override the config.json with environmental variables.
+They are as follows:
+* DDWARDEN_RFLOW_PORT: Which port is the RFlow listener on.
+(Default is 2055)
+* DDWARDEN_MACUPD_PORT: Which port is the MACupd listener on.
+(Default is 2056)
+* DDWARDEN_HTTP_PORT: Which port is the reporting web server on.
+(Default is 8020)
+* DDWARDEN_DATABASE: The filename where we want to store our SQLite3 database.
+(Default is './dd-warden.db')

 ## Configuring your Router
 Once the Warden application is running, you will need to change some settings on your DD-WRT Router to forward the netflow traffic to Warden.